-Bible & Theology: The of the focuses in the first two years of the program focuses on Biblical and theological study to deepen your understanding of God’s Word, provide a foundation for godly character, and provide the substance for spiritual growth.
+Bible & Theology: The first two years of the program focus on biblical and theological study to deepen your understanding of God's Word, provide a foundation for godly character, and provide the substance for spiritual growth.

 Transformational Entrepreneurship in Missions: The core focus of the degree is entrepreneurship.
 To learn how to transform lives, cultures, and societies for Christ through business development.
 While business principles and activities are taught thoroughly, you will also gain a deep understanding of worldview and the basic building blocks that make up societies in order to influence them.

 A mandatory single minor will also be earned in:

-Intercultural Ministry: Learning how to understand and cross-cultural and language barriers are critical to any missions effort.
+Intercultural Ministry Studies: Learning how to understand cross-cultural and language barriers are critical to any missions effort.
 This is especially true of those who wish to start businesses in new cultures that impact society.